 When adjusted for the effective price, it puts JustHost in direction competition with some of the best hosts we’ve reviewed.
 (You know, the ones with far better speed and support too.)

-5. Weekly Backups Aren’t Guaranteed
+4. Weekly Backups Aren’t Guaranteed

-Just Host offers weekly backups.
+JustHost offers weekly backups.

-While not great (some other hosts offer daily or nightly ones in comparison), it’s good (on the face of it).
+While that offer is not great (some other hosts offer daily or nightly ones in comparison), it’s good (on the face of it).
 Having at least a weekly copy laying around in case of emergencies is helpful and nice to know.

 JustHost doesn’t guarantee the weekly backups they offer.
-They technically offer one, but don’t support or stand behind it.
+They technically offer one but don’t support or stand behind it.

 Obviously, you can’t really bank the security and future of your website on that less-than-inspiring claim.

-Might want to find a plan B just in case.
+You might want to find a plan B just in case.

-5. The Quantity of Upsell(s) was Sickening
+5. The Quantity of Upsell(s) Was Too High

 Any company should be free to try and drive revenue however they see fit.

-However the amount of upsells you’re bombarded with when signing up for JustHost is rather frustrating.
+Unfortunately, the amount of upsells you’re bombarded with when signing up for JustHost is rather frustrating.